SirusDoma/Genode.Audio/README.md

 The main idea is to provide an audio playback that simple and fast.
 If you prefer simplicity over fancy features, then this audio engine is for you.

-This project has been rewritten .NET Standard and will no longer supporting initial framework target, which is .NET Framework 2.0
+This project has been rewritten to be compatibile with .NET Standard and will no longer supporting initial framework target, which is .NET Framework 2.0

 ## Compiling Project ##